DSACMS/gource-log/README.md

 Python code quality checks are extremely useful for lowering the cost of maintenence of Python projects.
 Further information on Pylint can be found [here.](https://pylint.readthedocs.io/en/latest/)

-## Coding Style and Linters

-This project adheres to PEP8 rules and guidelines whenever possible when accepting new contributions of Python code.
-Although, there are good reasons to ignore particular guidelines in particular situations.
-Further information on PEP8 can be found [here.](https://peps.python.org/pep-0008/)

-This project utilizes pylint as the primary linter for backend code, while eslint and prettier handle code formatting and linting for the frontend.
-Checks are implemented upon new pull requests into protected branches to ensure code quality and consistency.

-Python code quality checks are extremely useful for lowering the cost of maintenence of Python projects.
-Further information on Pylint can be found [here.](https://pylint.readthedocs.io/en/latest/)

 ## Branching Model